Signs Your Dog is Overheated | Heatstroke in Dogs

 Types of Heatstroke in Dogs

-Situations that increase heatstroke risk in dogs include:
+Situations that increase heatstroke risk include:

 • Lack of shade